JuliaVTK/WriteVTK.jl/README.md

 (.vts), image data (.vti), unstructured grids (.vtu) and polygonal data (.vtp).
-Multiblock files (.vtm), which can point to multiple VTK files, can also be exported; as well as ParaView collection files (.pvd), which can be used to attach time information to the datasets.
+Multiblock files (.vtm), which can point to multiple VTK files, can also be exported; as well as ParaView collection files (.pvd), which can be used to visualise time series of VTK files.

 ## Contents